add-am/RcTools/README.md

 - Fish

 Depending on the index/indicator a different amount of inputs are requried.
-Below is a basic example of how to use the `value_to_score()` function to calculate scores:
+Below is a example of how to use the `value_to_score()` function to calculate scores for water quality indicators in the freshwater environment.

+First you would need to have a table of data:

 ``` r
 #load the package